entangledloops/slidingpuzzle/README.md

 6 8 4
 ```

+Using any of the provided [`shuffle()`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.html#slidingpuzzle.board.shuffle) methods will guarantee a solvable board.
+Notice that the board is modified in-place and returned for chaining convenience.

 Regular boards are stored as [numpy arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html).
 The number `0` is reserved for the blank.

 ```python